pavred94/sentiment_classifier/README.md

 ### With Docker
 #### Build & Run
 Builds and runs image/container in the background.
+From project's root, execute the following shell commands:
 ```
+cd docker
-docker compose up -d --build
+sudo docker compose up -d --build
 ```